Skip to main content

 Description

-Use private endpoints to allow clients and services to securely access data located over a network via an encrypted Private Link.
-To do this, the private endpoint uses an IP address from the VNet for each service.
-Network traffic between disparate services securely traverses encrypted over the VNet.
-This VNet can also link addressing space, extending your network and accessing resources on it.
-Similarly, it can be a tunnel through public networks to connect remote infrastructures together.
-This creates further security through segmenting network traffic and preventing outside sources from accessing it.
+Use private endpoints to allow clients and services to securely access data over a network via an encrypted Private Link.
+The private endpoint uses an IP address from the VNet for each service, and traffic between services is encrypted over the VNet.
+A VNet can also extend address space to enable access to resources and can provide a tunnel through public networks to connect remote infrastructure.
+This adds security by segmenting network traffic and preventing outside sources from accessing it.

-Private endpoints will secure network traffic from Azure Key Vault to the resources requesting secrets and keys.
+Private endpoints secure network traffic between Azure Key Vault and the resources requesting secrets and keys.

 Rationale